 What shoes should I wear?

-The very best footwear for Nordic walking with us is waterproof, breathable walking shoes.
-If you don’t have these, trainers are good (but you’ll get wet feet if the grass is wet).
-Walking boots are good because they support your ankles but the sole is often quite rigid, making it difficult to roll your foot actively, which is part of the Nordic walking technique.
+The very best footwear for Nordic Walking is waterproof, breathable walking shoes.
+If you don’t have these, trainers are good (but you may get wet feet).
+Walking boots are good because they support your ankles but the sole is often quite rigid, making it difficult to roll your foot, which is part of the Nordic walking technique.

 (Top tip – if you only have trainers why not buy some waterproof socks to keep your feet dry in wet conditions?)